Birthday cake: Theories of origin

-In 18th century Germany, the history of candles on cakes can be traced back to Kinderfest, a birthday celebration for children.
+In 18th century Germany, the history of candles on cakes can be traced to Kinderfest, a birthday celebration for children.
 This tradition also makes use of candles and cakes.
-German children were taken to an auditorium-like space.
-There, they were free to celebrate another year in a place where Germans believed that adults protected children from the evil spirits attempting to steal their souls.
+German children were taken to an auditorium-like space, free to celebrate another year in a place where Germans believed that adults protected children from evil spirits attempting to steal their souls.
 In those times there was no tradition of bringing gifts to a birthday; guests would merely bring good wishes for the birthday person.
 However, if a guest did bring gifts it was considered to be a good sign for the person whose birthday it was.
 Later, flowers became quite popular as a birthday gift.